Travels from: Victoria

 - the Arthur Ashe Courage Award at the ESPY Awards (2001)

-In 2007, Cathy established the Cathy Freeman Foundation, which has helped over 1600 indigenous children to receive education.
+In 2007, Cathy established the Cathy Freeman Foundation, which has helped over 1600 indigenous children in remote indigenous communities to receive an education.
 She has formed long-standing relationships with communities in remote areas of Queensland and the Northern Territory where indigenous children did not have access to education and had little employment opportunities.
 This program has enabled local Aboriginal and Torres Strait Island staff to deliver quality education up to year 12 level, within their local community.